-An exception is an event that disrupts normal flow of the program at runtime.
+An exception is an event that disrupts the normal flow of a program at runtime.
+Think of it as a "warning light" that signals something went wrong, allowing the program to handle it gracefully instead of crashing.

 The Throwable